Exporting rudof as an MCP server

 ⚠️ IMPORTANT By default, the Authorization Server is configured with the following audience:

 http://localhost:8000/rudof.
 If you start the MCP server with a different port or route name, you must update the audience configuration in the Authorization Server accordingly.
-For example, if you start the server with:rudof mcp --transport http-sse --port 9000 --route-name rdfserverYou need to change the audience in the Authorization Server to
+For example, if you start the server with:rudof mcp --transport streamable-http --port 9000 --route-name rdfserverYou need to change the audience in the Authorization Server to

 http://localhost:9000/rdfserver